mttbernardini/AppImageUpdater/README.md

 ---
 © 2021 Matteo Bernardini

-This gist is licensed under the MIT License.
+This project is licensed under the MIT License.